 Here’s another grave to look for.
 It’s a very damaged crypt.
 Any time you see a grave like this, check it for EMF, cold spots, EVP, and photographic anomalies.

 In the following photo, you’ll see a similar, damaged grave in that same cemetery.
 Where’s the body or the coffin?
-(Hopefully, it was moved to a safe location, or reburied in the ground beneath the open crypt.)
+(I hope it was moved to a safe location, or reburied in the ground beneath the open crypt.)

 No matter where the body is, when you see an open grave like this, it’s a place to investigate with care.

-The next photo features an odd family plot at Oakwood Cemetery.
+The next photo features an odd family plot, also at Oakwood Cemetery.
 I understand the convenience of a low-maintenance grave site.
 However, this cement-covered plot is so unusual, I look at and wonder, “Are they trying to be sure everyone stays in their coffins?”

 For example, these two shell-covered graves stand out at Oakwood Cemetery.